hkajur/MyTest/MiddleEnd/ReadMe.md

 }
 ```

+Returns a JSON with a list of exams and each list element containing a JSON which has the examID, examName, and examTaken to check if the exam is taken by the user

-On Failure for Professor:
+On Success for Professor:

 ```
 {
     "userType" :  "Teacher",
-    "userName" : "joe",
+    "userName" : "professor1",
     "userID" : "11",
     "Backend_Login" : "Success",
     "exams" : [